 Reason Key: Expenditure or savings of more than £1m;

 Decision due: Not before 16th Sep 2020 by Cabinet Member for Environment

 Reason: In order that the proposed decision can be published for a minimum of 28 days in accordance to statutory requirements

 Department: Growth, Environment & Transport

-The proposed decision will be considered at the Environment and Transport Cabinet Committee on 15 September 2020.
+The proposed decision was considered and endorsed at the Environment and Transport Cabinet Committee on 15 September 2020.